Call/WhatsAppText +1 (302) 613-4617

 Introduction to Acting — Dialogue and Emotion

-AM3 is the first acting workshop—students animate dialogue shots using audio clips, developing character performance through lip sync, facial animation, eye darts, and blink timing.
-Written critique responses at this level must address acting feedback specifically: intention, subtext, emotional arc, and the relationship between physical performance and internal character state.
-AM3 also introduces the first artist statement exercises, as students begin to define their creative voice and approach as an animator.
+First acting workshop — dialogue shots, facial animation, eye darts, blink timing.
+Critique responses must address acting feedback specifically: intention, subtext, emotional arc.
+AM3 also introduces first artist statement exercises as students begin to define their creative voice.

 AM 4 / Workshop 04